10 Books to Read This Year (for Grace, Growth & Healthy Boundaries)

 4. Your Desired Future – Dr. Henry Cloud

-6. Well Lived – Sally Clarkson
+6. Well Lived: Shaping a Legacy of Gratitude and Grace – Sally Clarkson

 7. The Let Them Theory – Mel Robbins (re-read)